-- Condition the dialogue with Serbia on return of looted artifacts the archeological and ethnological treasures of Kosova must be returned as soon as possible, while the current dialogue with Serbia is a right moment to request the return of artifacts that unjustly remain withheld by Serbia. - Assess alternative ways to establish relations with UNESCO membership in UN is not a sufficient argument not to seek al-

-- ternative ways to UNESCO (the example of Palestinian Authority), - Intensify the activities to ratify the international conventions on cultural heritage through ratification of international conventions by the Assembly of Kosova, the state institutions would one-sidedly take over international obligations on protection of cultural heritage.
-Furthermore, many of the principles provided by these conventions should become part of legal framework and policies in Kosova, - Prioritize cultural heritage as public policy with national interest cultural heritage must be treated as national strategic potential for economic and social development of Kosova, - Supplement the curricula with a course on cultural heritage - awareness-raising on importance and development potential of the cultural heritage should begin in the elementary and secondary schools, through design of a special course on cultural heritage.
+- Condition the dialogue with Serbia on return of looted artifacts - the archeological and ethnological treasures of Kosova must be returned as soon as possible, while the current dialogue with Serbia is a right moment to request the return of artifacts that unjustly remain withheld by Serbia, - Assess alternative ways to establish relations with UNESCO - membership in UN is not a sufficient argument not to seek alternative ways to UNESCO (the example of Palestinian Authority), through ratification of international conventions by the Assembly of Kosova, the state institutions would one-sidedly take over international obligations on protection of cultural heritage.
+Furthermore, many of the principles provided by these conventions should become part of legal framework and policies in Kosova, - Prioritize cultural heritage as public policy with national interest - cultural heritage must be treated as national strategic potential for economic and social development of Kosova, - Supplement the curricula with a course on cultural heritage - awareness-raising on importance and development potential of the cultural heritage should begin in the elementary and secondary schools, through design of a special course on cultural heritage.